Otto Bardenhewer

 Bertram Otto Bardenhewer (Mönchengladbach, 16 March 1851 - Munich, 23 March 1935) was a German Catholic patrologist.
 His Geschichte der altkirchlichen Literatur is a standard work, re-issued in 2008.
 For Bardenhewer, a patrologist was not a literary historian of the Church Fathers, but a historian of dogmatic definitions.

 Life

+He was born the son of a legal advisor and the grandson of a notary.

-He was educated at the University of Bonn (Ph.D., 1873) and University of Würzburg, and in 1879 became privat-docent of theology at the University of Munich.
-In 1884 he accepted a call to Münster as professor of Old Testament.
-Two years later he returned to Munich, as a professor for New Testament exegesis and Biblical hermeneutics, a position he held to 1924.
+He was educated at the University of Bonn (Ph.D., 1873) and University of Würzburg.
+He became a Catholic priest in 1875.
+In 1879, he became privat-docent of theology at the Ludwig-Maximilians-Universität München.
+In 1884, he accepted a call to the University of Münster as professor of Old Testament.
+Two years later he returned to the Ludwig-Maximilians-Universität München, as a professor for New Testament exegesis and Biblical hermeneutics, a position he held until 1924.